kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 ## Linear transformations and vector spaces

-[Vector spaces][vector-space] are a powerful mathematical abstraction that allows us to unify many disparate branches of mathematics under a uniform taxonomy.
+A [vector space][vector-space] is a powerful mathematical abstraction that allows us to unify many disparate branches of mathematics under a uniform taxonomy.
 [Linear transformations][linear-trans] are a particular type of mapping between two vector spaces over a scalar field, satisfying:
 $$
 \begin{aligned}
 T(\boldsymbol{u} + \boldsymbol{v}) &= T(\boldsymbol{u}) + T(\boldsymbol{v})\\